johnrom/nimble/README.md

 ### `nimble down`

 This stops docker.
-It just runs `docker-compose down`, but I figured why have that one command be the only time you touch docker-compose?
+It just runs `docker-compose down`, but I figured why have that one command be the only time you use `docker-compose`?

 ### `nimble restart`

-This is `nimble down` + `nimble up` on steroids.
+This is `nimble down` + `nimble up`.

 ### `nimble update`